radiantlogic-v8/documentation-new/documentation/introduction/concepts.md

 Interception scripts can be configured at a [global level](../configuration/global-settings/global-interception) (to apply to all root naming contexts configured for the RadiantOne namespace), or for a specific backend (LDAP, Database, Web Services).
 For details on how to enable interception scripts for your specific type of backend, please see the [Identity Views Guide](../identity-views/identity-views#interception-scripts).
 This section describes the tasks that are common for interception scripts no matter where they are enabled.

-1. After the script has been enabled from the Main Control Panel click Save in the upper right corner and apply the changes to the server.
+1. Enable the operations to intercept and save.

-2. Edit the script located in: `<RLI_HOME>/vds_server/custom/src/com/rli/scripts/intercept/<naming_context>`
+2. Edit the script.
+For SaaS deployments, you can edit direcly in the Control Panel where you enabled the script from.
+For self-managed deployments, you can also edit directly from the Control Panel, or you can retrieve the script file directly on the underlying pod and edit your own script editor.
+The script is located in: `<RLI_HOME>/vds_server/custom/src/com/rli/scripts/intercept/<naming_context>`
 <br>If you are using a global Interception, the script is: <RLI_HOME>/vds_server/custom/src/com/rli/scripts/intercept/globalIntercept.java

-3. Rebuild the intercept.jar file by clicking **Build Interception Jar** or by using ANT: C:\radiantone\vds\vds_server\custom>c:\radiantone\vds\ant\bin\ant.bat buildjars
+3. Rebuild the intercept.jar file by clicking **BUILD INTERCEPT JAR** on the ADVANCED SETTINGS TAB in the Control Panel.

 4. Restart the RadiantOne service.
-If RadiantOne is deployed in a cluster, you must restart the service on all nodes.
+For SaaS deployments, this can be done in your environment in the Environment Operations Center.
 Your script logic should now be invoked for the operations you have enabled.

 For samples of interception scripts, please see the Radiant Logic Knowledge Base at: https://support.radiantlogic.com